aliahmedaspose/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/create-shape-thumbnails/_index.md

 The example below create a thumbnail with generating a thumbnail with user defined scaling factor.

 {{< gist "aspose-slides" "53249e5573d2cd6e66f91f708e8fe008" "Examples-CSharp-Shapes-CreateBoundsShapeThumbnail-CreateBoundsShapeThumbnail.cs" >}}
-## **Generate Thumbnail of SmartArt Child Node**
-Developers can generate a thumbnail of Child node of a SmartArt by following the steps below:

-1. Instantiate [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class that represents the PPTX file.
-1. Add SmartArt.
-1. Obtain the reference of a node by using its Index
-1. Get the thumbnail image.
-1. Save the thumbnail image in any desired image format.

-The example below generating a thumbnail of SmartArt child node

-{{< gist "aspose-slides" "53249e5573d2cd6e66f91f708e8fe008" "Examples-CSharp-Shapes-CreateSmartArtChildNoteThumbnail-CreateSmartArtChildNoteThumbnail.cs" >}}